Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Shimeyo," ranked by the total number of "Good!" votes.

-To Divine - To predict the future or determine the outcome of something by divination.
+To Divine - To judge the fortune or misfortune of matters.

 Exchange, Alternate - To exchange or alternate something or someone.